sdawnchen/intuition-exp/README.md

 More screenshots are in the `screenshots` folder.

-# Program Files
+# Source Files

-The `gui`, `puzzles`, `util`, and `analysis` folders contain my code and compiled classes.
+The `gui`, `puzzles`, `util`, and `analysis` folders contain my code.
 Here are more detailed descriptions of the files within each folder:

 * `gui`: This folder contains GUI-related code. `Experiment.java` contains the main GUI code and entry point for the experiment. `PuzzleViewer` is a simple component for displaying a sliding-tile puzzle state, used by `PuzzleMover` (which handles making moves on the puzzle) and `PuzzleChooser` (which handles choosing a puzzle in the intuition assessment phase).

 * `puzzles`: This folder contains the logic for sliding-tile puzzles. `Puzzle` is the abstract base class for all other kinds of sliding-tile puzzles.
-It contains methods for performing A\* search and generating a new random puzzle. `NGoalsPuzzle` is the type of puzzles used in the training phase of the subproblem condition, in which only a subset of the tiles must be moved into their correct places. `NSwappableTilesPuzzle` is the type of puzzles used in the training phase of the relaxed problem condition, in which some tiles can be swapped with their neighbors.
+It contains methods for performing A\* search to find the optimal solution for a puzzle and generating a new random puzzle to be solved. `NGoalsPuzzle` is the type of puzzles used in the training phase of the subproblem condition, in which only a subset of the tiles must be moved into their correct places. `NSwappableTilesPuzzle` is the type of puzzles used in the training phase of the relaxed problem condition, in which some tiles can be swapped with their neighbors.

 * `util`: Utility classes for randomly generating puzzles for the training, test, and intuition assessment phases (`PuzzleFileGenerator`) and reading puzzles from a file (`PuzzleFileParser`).